UML Diagrams in React Diagram Component

 The method’s

-The method parameters object properties allow you to define the name and type of the parameter.
+parametersproperty allow you to define the name ,type and style of the parameter. -

 The following code example illustrates how to create a class.